-Dai recently composed and performed the music for the film ‘The Ponds- Still Waters Run Deep’, which documents a year spent with the swimmers at London’s unique outdoor swimming ponds on Hampstead Heath.
+Dai recently composed and performed the music for the BAFTA nominated film ‘The Ponds- Still Waters Run Deep’, which documents a year spent with the swimmers at London’s unique outdoor swimming ponds on Hampstead Heath.

 Following a sold-out cinema release in the UK, the film was shown on BBC4 under the title ‘Swimming Through The Seasons’.
 The Soundtrack can be downloaded from iTunes and CDBaby and is also available on Spotify.

 Dai has also conducted sessions in the last year at Angel Studios for Russel Watson, performed with Il Divo and Michael Ball on their Castles and Country Tour and worked as MD for Ruthie Henshall, Mazz Murray, Michael Xavier and Ben Forster on their London cabaret shows.